Betting Exchange

 18+ only.
 Certain countries only.
 API/RDT customers excluded.
 Min £10 exchange bet at odds 2.0 or greater within 14 days of acc reg.
 Free bet valid on exchange for 7 days.
 Stake not returned.
 Depositing directly via bank card.
 No cashout.
 New customers only.
 T&Cs Apply.
 See full Terms & Conditions

-One of the major advantages of Betdaq is that there is no premium charge to be found, meaning that those winning large amounts will not be charged more, something in which Betfair has in place.
-There is also an easy to use Betdaq mobile app available to both iOS and Android customers, while their exchange site also works well on various devices.
+A big advantage of Betdaq is that there is no premium charge, meaning that those who win large amounts are not charged more, something that Betfair has in place.
+Betdaq has a mobile app that is easy to use and accessible to both iOS and Android customers.
+It works well on a variety of devices, and Betdaq's exchange site provides an easy and convenient user experience.
+Pros:

 Cons: